Bakhtiyar Hajiyev: International response to imprisonment

 Several international human rights organizations objected to Hajiyev's arrest and sentence and called for his release.
 International organizations, including the ComparativeConstitutions Project, have objected to the legality of imprisonment for defying mandatory conscription laws, given the guaranteed rights of Azerbaijani citizens under their own national constitution.
 Amnesty International described Hajiyev as "continually harassed solely for peacefully expressing his views", called for an investigation into his allegations of police torture, named him a prisoner of conscience, and called for his immediate release.
 Human Rights Watch described his arrest and conviction as "examples of the Azerbaijani government's efforts to silence dissent" and called on European Parliament President Jerzy Buzek to press for Hajiyev's immediate release on a 20 May visit to Azerbaijan.
 Index on Censorship compared Hajiyev's arrest on a charge unrelated to activism to that of Jabbar Savalan—an activist imprisoned on charges of marijuana possession—describing it as "a tactic increasingly employed to silence dissenting voices".
 Reporters Without Borders also called on the Azerbaijani government "to release Hajiyev immediately and to drop the charges against him".

 US Senator Mark Kirk issued a statement calling for Hajiyev's release, saying that the case "typifies the State Department’s alarming assessment of human rights in Azerbaijan".
 On 12 May, the European Parliament passed a resolution condemning Azerbaijan's "practice of intimidating, arresting, prosecuting and convicting independent journalists and political activists on various criminal charges", and called for the release of prisoners including Hajiyev.

+2022 arrest

+On 9 December 2022, Hajiyev was arrested and detained pending trial for alleged “hooliganism” and “disrespect for court", charges which he denies.
+Hajiyev claimed the persecution to be political and started a hunger strike.
+He went on hunger strike for 50 days.
+During that time, private communications from Hajiyev's phone were leaked.

 Responding to a question at a briefing on 9 January 2023 about the most recent detention of Hajiyev and fellow activist Tofig Yagublu, U.S. State Department spokesperson Ned Price said that the Department was "deeply troubled by the arrest and detention of Bakhtiyar Hajiyev and Tofig Yagublu".
 Price urged the Azerbaijani authorities to "release them expeditiously" and "respect its citizens’ right, including the rights to express views peacefully."
+The EEAS also put out a statement condemning the arrests.